 Signs Your Dog May Be Deficient In EPA or DHA

-If your pooch seems to be depressed, the problem may be a lack of EPA and DHA.
-This deficiency is linked to cognitive issues.
-Here are some more possible signs of omega-3 deficiencies:
+When your dog’s body is deficient in essential nutrients like EPA or DHA fatty acids, there are numerous effects on your pet’s health both mentally and physically.
+If your pooch seems to be depressed or out of sorts, the problem may be a lack of EPA and DHA as this deficiency is linked to cognitive issues.
+On top of behavioral signs, here are some more possible physical signs of omega-3 deficiencies:

 - Dull or poor coat